Smoking Fish

 Why Smoke Fish

 You save money.
 Smoked fish is an expensive item as it requires time and extra processing steps.
 Compare the price of fresh and smoked salmon.
 It is still the same fish, but the price has doubled.
 You can smoke any fish you like.
-Manufacturers smoke and can fish that have proven to be profitable and accepted by majority of consumers.
-They will not take the risk of smoking red snapper, perch or scallops.
+Manufacturers smoke and can only fish that have proven to be profitable.
+They will not take the risk of smoking red snapper, perch, or scallops.

 How Long to Smoke?

 How long to smoke is an open question.
-Well, there isn’t one universal time, use your own judgement and keep records.
+Well, there isn’t one universal time; use your own judgment and keep records.
 The size of the fish will be a deciding factor, but you can estimate smoking time by checking the color of the smoked fish as well.
-For example for a small fish like mullet 2-3 hours of hot smoking is plenty.
-It is safer to smoke for two hours and check the results.
-Over smoked fish will acquire a bitter smoked flavor that will not go away, so it is better to be on the safe side.
+For example, for a small fish like a mullet, 2-3 hours of hot smoking is plenty.
+It is safer to smoke for two hours and then check the results.
+Over-smoked fish will acquire a bitter smoked flavor that will not go away, so it is better to be on the safe side.
 A fish can be smoked and cooked within 20 minutes at 662° F (350° C), but its smoky flavor will be weak.
-Smoking needs time, about 2 hours will be sufficient for a typical size hot smoked fish.
-This implies that if you want to smoke 1” fillet for 2 hours, you have to choose cooking temperatures that will not overcook the fish.
+Smoking needs time; about 2 hours is sufficient for a typical-sized hot smoked fish.
+This implies that if you want to smoke a 1” fillet for 2 hours, you have to choose cooking temperatures that will not overcook the fish.

 When is the Fish Done?